Conformal invariance of boundary touching loops of FK Ising model: The setup and more details of the main result

 The following result is immediate from the definition of the exploration tree.
-Basically, two coincide until they disconnect the target points and then they are independent.
+Two branches coincide until the first time that the branch disconnects the target points by that result, and after that the branches explore disjoint regions, which will later imply independence of this processes for the FK Ising exploration tree.

 \begin{proposition}[Target independence of exploration tree] Suppose that $\vroot, w, w'$ are vertices in $V_\partial$ in counterclockwise order, that can be the same.
-Let $F_{w,w'}$ the edges of $\partial_1 \Omega$ that lie between $w$ and $w'$ in counterclockwise direction, including the edged at $w$ and $w'$.
+Let $F_{w,w'}$ the edges of $\partial_1 \Omega$ that lie between the outward pointing edges of $w$ and $w'$ in counterclockwise direction, including the edge at $w'$ and but excluding the edge at $w$.
 Then $\bran_w$ and $\bran_{w'}$ are equal up until the first edge lying in $F_{w,w'}$. \end{proposition}